WebDevStudios/oops-wp/README.md

 From there, all of your classes can now extend, implement, or use the structures provided by this library.

+## Versioning
+Once a stable release has been released, this project will follow strictly follow [semantic versioning](https://semver.org) practices.
+This will ensure that engineers understand the risks involved when updating the package to versions that break backward compatibility.

 ## Contributing
 See the [contributing](CONTRIBUTING.md) doc for information on how to contribute to this project.